sweet-research-group/sweet-research-group.github.io/projects/index.md

 {% capture text %}

 Uncertainty in wearable data has been a critical challenge in developing reliable AI for wearables.
-This uncertainty often undermines the robustness and generalizability of AI models when applied to new users or different scenarios.
+This uncertainty often undermines the robustness and generalizability of AI models due to individual variability, missing data, and limited ground truth in real-world use.
 Our group aims to tackle these challenges by developing and applying different learning strategies to enhance the AI training process and improve performance when AI is being deployed.

 {% endcapture %}